sfw/comanda/README.md

 - Special inputs: `screenshot` (captures current screen)

 When using vision-capable models (like gpt-4o), you can analyze both images and screenshots alongside text content.

+Images are automatically optimized for processing:
+- Large images are automatically resized to a maximum dimension of 1024px while preserving aspect ratio
+- PNG compression is applied to reduce token usage while maintaining quality
+- These optimizations help prevent rate limit errors and ensure efficient processing

 The screenshot feature allows you to capture the current screen state for analysis.
 When you specify `screenshot` as the input in your DSL file, COMandA will automatically capture the entire screen and pass it to the specified model for analysis.
 This is particularly useful for UI analysis, bug reports, or any scenario where you need to analyze the current screen state.